-The Prep School is covered by the Learning Support policy of the whole school, however, this appendix contains details of different reporting structures and terms which may apply.
+The Prep School is covered by the Learning Support policy of the whole school; however, this appendix contains details of different reporting structures and terms which may apply.

-- The Prep's Head of Learning Support writes an individual learning support plan for pupils who have been identified as requiring interventions or specific in-class support.
+- The Assistant Heads in the Prep School, who are responsible for SEND in the Upper and Lower Phases respectively, write an individual learning support plan (ILSP) for pupils who have been identified as requiring interventions or specific in-class support.
 This is circulated to all staff and reviewed termly. - Prep pupils who may benefit from interventions are identified by the use of whole cohort GL Assessment progress tests in English and Maths, starting at the beginning of Year 3, as well as teacher assessment. - Pupils' previous schools may pass on relevant information about them as part of the 7+ entry process.
-Parents are asked to provide "details of any learning difficulty, disability or special educational need with a written report from an educational psychologist, medical practitioner or independent SpLD assessor, undertaken less than 2 years before the entrance examination date, which specifies such a need." - The Prep Head of Learning Support meets regularly with the Director of Studies, Assistant Heads, Year Group Leaders, Class Teachers and other teaching staff to discuss SEND pupils and pupils who may present with an, as yet undiagnosed, SEND. - Where children use laptops to record their learning, this is printed out in school by the relevant teacher.
+Parents are asked to provide "details of any learning difficulty, disability or special educational need with a written report from an educational psychologist, medical practitioner or independent SpLD assessor, undertaken less than 2 years before the entrance examination date, which specifies such a need." - The Assistant Heads meet regularly with the Director of Studies, Year Group Leaders, Class Teachers and other teaching staff to discuss SEND pupils and pupils who may present with an, as yet undiagnosed, SEND. - Where children use laptops to record their learning, this is printed out in school by the relevant teacher.
 School laptops and other equipment are kept at school, under the supervision of the Learning Support Department or Class Teacher, and are not to be taken home.
 Home learning can be sent digitally to the relevant teacher.
-Learning Support Assistants and Class Teachers are available to help with this provision. - Children are able to use a word processor in the 11+ examination where this is appropriate.
-Those with a specific learning difference are allowed extra time as appropriate.
+Learning Support Assistants and Class Teachers are available to help with this provision. - Those with a specific learning difference are allowed extra time in tests and exams as appropriate.